Enforce Referential Integrity in Access [Step-By-Step Guide]

 2. The second thing is- You cannot add or delete any record from the primary table when matching records already exist in the related table.

-How To Enforce Referential Integrity in Access?
+How to Enforce Referential Integrity in Access?

 Here you have to follow the below step-by-step instructions for how to enforce referential integrity between two tables in Access.
 To do so, you have to: